-And hearing aid technology is no exception.
-One of the most recent auditory inventions is the non-prescription earbud as an alternative to the hearing aid.
+Hearing aid technology is no exception.
+The non-prescription earbud was recently developed as an alternative to the hearing aid.

-Let’s take a look at the difference between earbuds and hearing aids and how they compare.
+Let’s examine the differences between earbuds and hearing aids and how they compare.

-Over-the-counter earbuds, also known as non-prescription earbuds, are just what they sound like: Average-looking earbuds for people with hearing impairment.
-The idea is to get around the stigma surrounding hearing problems.
+Over-the-counter earbuds, also known as non-prescription earbuds, are just what they sound like: average-looking earbuds for people with mild hearing impairment.
+The idea is to avoid the stigma that comes with hearing loss.

-Hearing aids are tiny computerized mechanisms worn behind the ear to enhance the quality of sound a person is able to take in.
+Hearing aids are tiny computerized mechanisms worn behind the ear to enhance the quality and volume of the sounds a person hears.
 They’re composed of a microphone, amplifier and speaker.
-The sound enters the microphone, is amplified to whichever level the wearer needs and then the speaker transmits the message to the wearer.
+The sound enters the microphone, is amplified to the level the wearer requires, and then the speaker transmits the message to the wearer.

-Hearing aids are prescription-only and are overseen by a qualified professional to ensure you’re getting exactly what you need for your individual case.
+Hearing aids are prescription-only and they are fitted by a specialist to ensure you’re getting exactly what you need for your individual level of hearing loss.

 Both non-prescription earbuds and prescription hearing aids have advantages and disadvantages.